 Data Collection: These packages contain the policies that enable the driver to collect data for reports.
 If you are using the Identity Reporting Module, ensure that this option is selected.
-For more information, see the NetlQ Identity Reporting Module Guide.
+For more information, see the Administrator Guide to NetIQ Identity Reporting.

 Account Tracking: These packages contain the policies that enable account tracking information for reports.
 If you are using the Identity Reporting Module, ensure that this option is selected.
-For more information, see the NetIQ Identity Reporting Module Guide.
+For more information, see the Administrator Guide to NetlQ Identity Reporting.